ansgarwiechers/vbsdoc/README.txt

 Any doc comment that is not associated with a tag is assigned/appended to the default tag (@details).
 Detail comments that are separated by either blank doc comment lines or other tags, become separate paragraphs in the documentation.
-Detail comments (and only detail comments) also support bulleted lists:
+They also do support bulleted lists:

   '!
 Some enumeration:
   '! - item A